Faster, better AI-powered code reviews. Start your free trial!

 Semantic Elements

 One of the most notable advancements in HTML5 is the introduction of semantic elements.
 Semantic elements are tags that convey the meaning or structure of the content within them.
-While HTML provided generic containers like <div> and <span>, HTML5 introduced specific tags for common elements, making the code more readable and understandable.
+While HTML provided generic containers like <div>

-For instance, instead of using a <div> to represent a header, you can now use the <header> tag.
+tag.
 Here are some of the semantic elements introduced in HTML5:

-• <nav>: Defines a section with navigation links.
+: Defines a section with navigation links.<article>

-• <section>: Represents a thematic grouping of content.
+: Represents a thematic grouping of content.<aside>

-• <aside>: Defines content that is tangentially related to the content around it.
+: Defines content that is tangentially related to the content around it.

 These semantic elements make it easier for search engines to understand the structure and meaning of your web page, leading to improved SEO (Search Engine Optimization) and accessibility.